CyberT33N/javascript-cheat-sheet/README.md

     }
 ```

-But if you use this then for a good writing style related to https://typescript-eslint.io/rules/unbound-method/ you still should use an arrow function e.g:
+But if you use this then you still should use an arrow function e.g or you keep the function as it is and use .bind(classInstacne).
+It depends how flexible you want to be:
 ```typescript
 // Einfache Klasse mit einer Arrow Function und einer regulären Funktion class MyClass {